 Careers with a Master's Degree in Law

-Students who complete a Master of Studies in Law (M.S.L.) program are often business owners and others in the business field whose profession involves dealing with legal boundaries.
+There are two different kinds of master's degree programs in law.
+Students who complete a Master of Studies in Law (M.S.L.) program are non-lawyers and are often business owners and others in the business field whose profession involves dealing with legal boundaries.
 Government employees, professors, and certified public accountants also benefit from an M.S.L.
-An M.S.L. course of study can teach these professionals about the nuances of the law as it relates to their work, or help them to understand their work within a larger legal context.
+An M.S.L. course of study can teach these professionals about the nuances of the law as it relates to their work or help them to understand their work within a larger legal context.

 Master of Laws (LL.M.) programs are different because they cater to professionals who already hold a Juris Doctor (J.D.) degree or other foreign law degree.
 An LL.M. offers an opportunity to specialize in a specific area of the law.
 While some programs allow students to create their own course of study, others offer a set curriculum in areas like tax, bankruptcy, and business law.
 An LL.M. is a sign to employers that the student has completed advanced coursework in that particular area of the law.
 In some states, foreign lawyers may sit for the bar exam after completing an LL.M.

 Find schools that offer these popular programs

 - Advanced Legal Research

 - International Law

 - PreLaw Studies

 - Programs for Foreign Lawyers